mhiramat/mincs/README.md

 # MINCS

-MINCS (Minimum Container Shellscripts) is a collection of shell scripts for light-weight containers. "minc" starts with "chns" but since there are some programs have that name, I changed the name to minc.
+MINCS (Minimum Container Shellscripts) is a collection of shell scripts for light-weight containers.
+Since MINCS just requires posix shell and some tools, it is easy to run it even on busybox.

 * *minc* is a shell script (frontend) of mini-container script, which works as the chroot, but it also changes namespace.